srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 > **Note**: If you have not completed lab 7 of this course, do that now.

-#### Task 1: Start the "vibrationdevice" app in Visual Studio Code
+#### Task 1: Start the "sensor-v-3000" app in Visual Studio Code

 1. Open Visual Studio Code.

 1. On the **File** menu, click **Open Folder**.

-1. In the Open Folder dialog, navigate to the **vibrationdevice** folder, and then click **Select Folder**.
+1. In the Open Folder dialog, navigate to the **sensor-v-3000** folder, and then click **Select Folder**.

-    You should see the Program.cs and vibrationdevice.csproj files listed in the EXPLORER pane.
+    You should see the Program.cs and sensor-v-3000.csproj files listed in the EXPLORER pane.

     You may want to verify that the connection string for your device is assigned to the `s_deviceConnectionString` variable in the Program.cs file.
 If you completed Lab 7, you should see a variable assignment in your code that is similar to the following: